SHI-Labs/Agriculture-Vision/README.md

 ### Submission

 #### Registration
-We are now hosting our challenge on **Codalab**.
+We are now hosting our evaluation/competition on **Codalab**.
 The competition page can be found here.
 Each participating team is required to register for the challenge.
 To register your team, fill out the registration form here, then register on the competition page.

 *Make sure your Codalab account email matches one of the member emails in the registration form.
 Each team can only register once.